 Be Sure to Find the Right Space

-Please note that the trailer 8 feet 6 inches wide, 13 feet 6 inches long and approximately 7 feet tall.
+The trailer 8 feet 6 inches wide, 13 feet 6 inches long and approximately 7 feet tall.
+The delivery truck and hitch is 22 feet long, and an additional 5 or 6 feet in front of the truck and behind the trailer is needed.
 A city staff member will drop off and pick up the trailer, and we ask that you find a location that makes it easy to maneuver the trailer.
 The front or tongue side of the trailer also needs to be clear for delivery and pick-up for the truck that will be towing.
 The trailer cannot be parked in alleyways.

 Finally, during the reservation process it is important to provide the following information:

 - Describe the precise address and location where you would like the trailer to be delivered.
 Note: This needs to be a legal parking space and easily accessible for drop-off and pick-up.

 - How will you ensure that the trailer will be accessible and does not get blocked in by other vehicles at the time of pick-up.

 Are you planning to host a neighborhood block party?
 Great news ... we have additional resources to help you out!

 Boulder’s block party trailer has been very popular, and we recognize that demand sometimes outweighs availability.
 Thanks to feedback from the community, Type III barricades for road closures and Zero Waste bins were highlighted as especially useful resources.

 In response to this input, Neighborhood Services has purchased an extra set of Type III barricades that residents with approved block party permits may borrow.
 These barricades will be stored at Resource Central, 6400 Arapahoe Ave., and block party hosts will receive a voucher with their permit, which they may turn in to borrow the barricades.

 Also, Eco-Cycle, which co-locates with Resource Central, has temporary Zero Waste bins available to rent for a small fee.